skalenetwork/truffle-skale-network-box/README.md

 There are a few ways developers can manage and allocate SKALE FUEL (sFUEL), depending on your setup.

 You can learn more about sFUEL [here](https://docs.skale.network/learn/skale-chain-fuel).

-> If you are using the community SKALE Chains, you can simply head over to the [SKALE testnet faucet](https://faucet.skale.network) to obtain sFUEL for using your SKALE Chain.
-You will need both your SKALE Chain endpoint and your wallet address to obtain sFUEL from the faucet.

 ### 3) Update Truffle Config